aonurakman/pimac/README.md

   --library optuna/study_library/core.json
 ```

-Compare best checkpoints from a suite:
+Compare the selected checkpoints from a suite:

 ```bash
 venv/bin/python optuna/analyze.py compare \
   --suite-id hard_full_01 \
   --task simple_spread_dynamic_hard
 ```

+When a sweep disables validation, only `final_checkpoint.pt` is written and the analysis tools use that directly.

 Other analysis subcommands are: